Opioid use disorder can affect anyone.

-About half of rural Americans say they personally know someone who has struggled with opioid addiction.
+About half of rural Americans say they know someone who has struggled with opioid use disorder.

 The overall rate of babies being born with neonatal abstinence syndrome is steadily rising across the country, but a University of Michigan study found that these rates are rising much faster in rural communities.
 Another study by the CDC found similar patterns in the use of opioids in teens in rural communities.

-In a recent “Life in Rural America” report conducted by the National Public Radio, the Robert Wood Johnson Foundation and the Harvard T.H Chan School of Public Health found that rural Americans identified drug addiction or abuse (including opioids) as a problem that has had a major impact on their communities.
+In a recent “Life in Rural America” report conducted by the National Public Radio, the Robert Wood Johnson Foundation and the Harvard T.H.
+Chan School of Public Health found that rural Americans identified the hazardous use of drugs (including opioids) as a problem that has had a major impact on their communities.
 A majority of rural Americans said that “opioid addiction is serious problem in their community, and about half of rural Americans say they personally know someone who has struggled with opioid addiction.”